St. Louis Trusts & Inheritance Attorney

 A situation clients sometimes encounter is the receipt of an inheritance during the marriage.
 If the beneficiary spouse keeps the inheritance segregated, it remains separate property.
 However, if the beneficiary spouse converts some or all of the inheritance by commingling or joint titling, it can become a marital asset subject to division.

-If you are concerned about protecting your trust or inheritance as separate property, the best time to consult an attorney is prior to receiving any proceeds of the trust or inheritance.
+If you are concerned about protecting your trust or inheritance as separate property, the best time to consult a divorce attorney is prior to receiving any proceeds of the trust or inheritance.

 Even if you commingled assets from a trust or an inheritance, you may still have options short of splitting the trust or inheritance with your former spouse.